-Best Phone Disinfectant Wipes & Sprays in 2020
+Best Phone Disinfectant Wipes & Sprays in 2022

-Best Phone Disinfectant Wipes & Sprays Android Central 2020

 It's a nasty, gnarly world outside, and while we try to be clean, it's unavoidable for your phone to pick up the bacteria and grime from all the other surfaces and objects we touch or set our phones down on throughout the day.
 Here are the best sprays and wipes to keep your phone clean and you safe.

-- Germ-cleaning: Care Touch Lens Cleaning Wipes (210ct Box)
+Care Touch Lens Cleaning Wipes (210ct Box)

-- Clean screen on the go: ZEISS Mobile Screen Wipes (60ct Box)

 These wipes do have isopropyl alcohol in them, so they can kill germs hiding on your phone, but because it's a lower concentration, it shouldn't hurt your phone's oleophobic coating.

-Clean screen on the go: ZEISS Mobile Screen Wipes (60ct Box)
+ZEISS Mobile Screen Wipes (60ct Box)

 I love these alcohol-free wipes and use them to keep my screen clean and pretty when I'm trying to get that high score in Emoji Blitz or taking pictures of my favorite cases and apps.

-Alcohol-free cleaner: WHOOSH!
+WHOOSH!
 Screen Cleaner Kit

 WOOSH's cleaning spray is both alcohol and ammonia-free and comes with not one but two microfiber cloths for streak-free, lint-free wipe-downs.
 This spray isn't disinfecting, but it is safe on the oleophobic coating.

-Two year guarantee: Blue Merlin Les Wipes (210ct Box)
+Blue Merlin Lens Wipes (210ct Box)

 210 wipes should last you for quite a while, even sharing them with family members, but Blue Merlin's wipes should stay good for at least two years.
 These wipes also have just enough alcohol in them to help kill germs.

-Ready for the road: Koala Kleaner
+Koala Kleaner

-This is another alcohol and ammonia free cleaner that's aimed at streak-free cleaning of eyeglasses and phone screens.
+This is another alcohol and ammonia-free cleaner that's aimed at streak-free cleaning of eyeglasses and phone screens.
 Koala's American-made cloths feel great in the hand, and this travel kit comes with a hard case.

 Keeping things safe — for you and your phone's coatings

-You'll notice the emphasis on most screen cleaning sprays like WOOSH to not contain ammonia, alcohol, or other harsh cleaning agents.
-These chemicals are great for killing germs and microbes, but that also makes them good at eating away the beneficial coatings on smartphone screens and on eyeglass lenses.
+You'll notice the emphasis on most screen cleaning sprays like WOOSH not containing ammonia, alcohol, or other harsh cleaning agents.
+These chemicals are great for killing germs and microbes, but that also makes them good at eating away the beneficial coatings on smartphone screens and eyeglass lenses.

 It also bears repeating: if you want to help cut down on the grime your phone acquires, keep your hands clean with frequent hand-washing and hand sanitizer.